SEA SLUGS

 After a period of time the sand moves on and the various forms of life begin to slowly recolonize the barren areas.
 This rebuilding can be hampered by other factors, most obvious of which is the action of the waves that break over the area.
 Early in 2004 this area experienced some huge seas, with massive swells breaking across the rock-shelf, tearing up not only large areas of marine life but also ripping out parts of the rock reef as well.
 But this type of destruction and rebuilding has been going on since this area was formed and is probably one reason for the diverse forms that appear here at different times.

-Mexichromis lemniscata - A tropical species and rarely seen as an individual so 3 in the same pool is unique.
+Mexichromis lemniscata - A tropical species and rarely seen as an individual, so 3 in the same pool is unique.

 GALLERIES HOME

-© All images Copyright 2020 Denis Riek.
+© All images Copyright 2024 Denis Riek.
 All rights reserved.